trilitech/tzpro-go/README.md

 ## Blockwatch TzPro-Go – Go SDK for the TzPro API

-The official Blockwatch Go client library for TzPro.
+TzPro-Go is [Blockwatch](https://blockwatch.cc/)'s Go client library for TzPro.
 This SDK is free to use under a permissive license and works with the most recent version of the TzPro API v017-2023-05-31.
 API documentation can be found [here](https://docs.tzpro.io/legacy-api-v0).

-This SDK is based on [TzGo](https://github.com/blockwatch-cc/tzgo), Blockwatch's open-source Go library for Tezos.
+TzPro-Go is based on [TzGo](https://github.com/blockwatch-cc/tzgo), Blockwatch's open-source Go library for Tezos.

-Blockwatch maintains TzPro-Go on a regular basis to support changes to the Tezos protocol.
+Blockwatch is committed to keeping TzPro-Go up to date to support upgrades to the Tezos protocol.
 We add new API features as they are released.
-Open-source support is provided through issues in this Github repository at a best effor basis.
+Open-source support is provided through issues in this Github repository at a best effort basis.
 For commercial support options, please contact us at support@blockwatch.cc.

 Stay up to date and talk to us via [Discord](https://discord.gg/ZAc8gcE) and [Twitter](https://twitter.com/blockwatch_data).